How To Open A Dispensary In North Carolina

 Meanwhile, on June 8th, 2022, the N.C.
 House voted 92-9 in favor of a separate bill, Senate Bill 448, which would legalize THC medications that have been approved by the FDA.
-S.B.
-448 is now on its way to the desk of Democrat Gov. Roy Cooper.
-Cooper can sign it, veto it, or do nothing and let it become a law
+On June 14th, 2022, Governor Cooper signed the bill into law.

 The state is seeing an increase in support for marijuana legalization.
 Democrats in the North Carolina General Assembly have openly stated that they want to reform the marijuana regulations.
 In addition, the results of a study done by Elon University revealed that 54 percent of people in North Carolina favor legalizing marijuana for recreational purposes, while 73 percent support making marijuana available for medicinal purposes.